jochumdev/hugo-theme-persona/README.md

 hugo-theme-persona
 ==================

-Port of the clean and well-readable Persona theme to Hugo static site generator.
+- Port of the clean and well-readable Persona theme to Hugo static site generator.
-Original made by @aries1980 ?
+- Original made by @aries1980 (Janos Feher) ?
-It's a two column theme.
+- It's a two column theme.

 # Screenshots